sharan-s2k/uwb-hacks/README.md

 AI-powered civic issue reporting and routing platform.
 Residents report local problems (potholes, broken streetlights, flooding, etc.) via text or voice; a local Ollama-hosted Gemma model classifies and routes each report to the correct city agency automatically.

+## Project Story

+### Inspiration
+Residents often see civic issues like potholes, broken streetlights, overflowing trash, flooding, or unsafe sidewalks, but they may not know which government department to contact.
+CivicFix is built to make reporting simple: describe the issue once, and let the system collect the right details, structure the report, and route it.

+### What It Does
+CivicFix lets residents report civic issues through either a form or a multilingual voice agent.
+The ElevenLabs voice agent asks follow-up questions in the user’s chosen language and captures report context.
+A locally hosted Gemma model then analyzes the report, classifies the issue, estimates severity, and creates a structured ticket.
+Tickets can be assigned, moved, and forwarded between departments when ownership overlaps.

+### How We Built It
+We built CivicFix as a web app with a resident reporting flow, a voice-reporting flow, a ticket system, and agency dashboards.
+ElevenLabs powers voice intake, while Gemma (through Ollama) structures raw reports into ticket data.
+The dashboard supports operational workflows such as viewing, updating, moving, and coordinating ticket handling across departments.

+### Challenges We Ran Into
+One major challenge was adapting our original architecture goals as implementation progressed.
+We initially planned deeper authentication and routing layers, but prioritized working end-to-end flows first: AI ticket generation, multilingual voice intake, and department coordination.
+Another challenge was balancing resident-friendly reporting with operationally useful ticket detail for agencies.

+### Accomplishments We’re Proud Of
+We’re proud CivicFix became more than a basic complaint form.
+It now supports multilingual voice reporting, locally hosted AI processing, structured ticket generation, and cross-department coordination workflows including reassignment and assistant-driven operations.

+### What We Learned
+We learned civic reporting is not just about collecting complaints.
+The harder technical problem is collecting the right context, formatting it consistently, and routing it quickly to the right operational team.
+We also learned voice-first flows significantly improve accessibility and inclusion for diverse communities.

+### What’s Next for CivicFix
+Next steps include adding more roles (especially field workers), richer status tracking, map-based issue views, duplicate issue detection, stronger notification workflows, real government integrations, and deeper analytics for workload, response time, and service outcomes.

+---

 ## Architecture

 ### Monolith image (Docker / Digital Ocean)